bitcoinbrink/website/_posts/2021-03-26-donate-bitcoin.md

 * It's easy to donate [Bitcoin][Fidelity BTC] (or other appreciated assets) to the fund while not incurring capital gains tax.

+By donating Bitcoin through your DAF, you will receive the tax-deductible benefit for the value of the Bitcoin, but Brink will receive USD, not Bitcoin.
+For more details, please contact your DAF portfolio manager.

 The three largest DAFs are [Fidelity Charitable][Fidelity], [Schwab Charitable][Schwab] and [BNY Mellon Charitable Gift Fund][BNY].
 All three can accept